How to Make Lemon Ginger Turmeric Tea

 You can skip the peeling of the ginger if you thoroughly wash your ginger before boiling it.

 You just want to be sure that any dirt is completely removed since you’ll be drinking the liquid it’s boiling in.
-Alternatively, use a peeler to quickly remove the papery skin before boiling.
+Alternatively, use a spoon or peeler to quickly remove the papery skin before boiling.

 4. Do I have to use fresh ginger?